rndip-Multitech/SensorToolset/README.md

    - Run `Install postinstall` to install Python dependencies
    - Run `Start start` to start the application

+*Application  takes several minutes to install.
+Open an input firewall filter to allow access to tcp port from your config(default:5000)

 ## Configuration

 The application can be configured via the `config/radioBridgeTools.cfg.json` file: